Why is culture and purpose important?

 But don’t forget purpose

 A truly engaged workforce, is defined for many of us as one that is aligned with and striving for the same company vision – or purpose.
-Statistics from the 2014 Deloitte Core Beliefs and Culture survey found “82 per cent of respondents (executives and employees) who work for an organisation with a strong sense of purpose say they are confident their organisation will grow this year.
-81 per cent of respondents working for organisations with a strong sense of purpose say their stakeholders trust their leadership team”.
+Information from the 2014 Deloitte Core Beliefs and Culture survey found that 82 percent of respondents* who work for an organisation with a strong sense of purpose say they are confident their organisation will grow this year.
+81 percent of respondents working for organisations with a strong sense of purpose say their stakeholders trust their leadership team.*

 The survey also concluded that companies with a strong sense of purpose had a better workplace culture.
-This means that these organisations were more likely to embrace diversity and different views and drive innovation among their employees.
-Based on this, it seems that from purpose we can drive culture.
-But where do we start?
+Resulting in these organisations being more likely to embrace diversity, different views and drive innovation among their employees.
+Based on this, it seems that from purpose we can drive culture, but where do we start?

-Wellbeing now 2017 will tackle all of these questions and more, as we bring together a range of experts to share their experiences and insights.
+Wellbeing Now 2017 will tackle all of these questions and more, as we bring together a range of experts to share their experiences and insights.
 Whilst the event is fully booked, we’ll provide updates on the day, and share information that will help empower you to tackle some of your biggest wellbeing challenges.
 Keep an eye on our LinkedIn page, or search #wellbeingnow17 for updates, insights and inspiring content.